 - sulfonylurea medications

-This simple test involves giving only a small sample of blood.
+This simple test involves giving a small sample of blood.

-- multiple puncture wounds if it is difficult to find a vein
+- multiple puncture wounds if it’s difficult to find a vein

 - excessive bleeding